phetsims/qa/documentation/accessibility-bugs-and-behaviors.md

   behavior, see https://github.com/phetsims/center-and-variability/issues/665#issuecomment-3129999586.
 * With tab navigation, JAWS may place the virtual cursor on a heading or other readable element.
 This is out of our control and acceptable.
 See https://github.com/phetsims/ph-scale/issues/350.
+* When using tab navigation after reading with the virtual cursor, JAWS may move focus to an unexpected element in the traversal order.
+This is acceptable and out of our control.

 #### 1.2.1: Firefox Bugs